gaborkukucska/miniManus/README.md

-# miniManus
+# miniManus 🧑‍🏫🧑‍🚒👩‍🔧

-A mobile-focused framework that runs on Linux in Termux for Android phones, leveraging external APIs for LLM inference.
+A mobile-focused, agentic, local first LLM framework that runs on Linux in Termux for Android phones, leveraging external APIs for LLM inference.

 ## Overview